 [Your name]

-Touch 3 — Day 7: LinkedIn DM (if connection accepted)
+Touch 3, Day 7: LinkedIn DM (if the connection was accepted)

 Channel: LinkedIn